 Package Management in Linux

-In linux, software is distributed through the use of packages, which contain the actual software files.
+- In linux, the software is distributed through the use of packages, which contain the actual software files.

 Working with RPM:

-RPM is default package installation tool in Linux operating system.
+- RPM is the default package installation tool in the Linux operating system.

 Methods of Installation:

-Standalone: In this type, we can install the packages through any removable media (or) through dump.
+Standalone: In this type, we can install the packages through any removable media (or) through the dump.

 Installing and Removing packages: